risavkarna/blog/ck889q9g000hcdqs1earhic1h.md

 spring run helloWorld.groovy
 ```

 This command will resolve all dependencies and start a tomcat install on the default port 8080.
-Check your browser or curl localhost:8080 to see if Hello World! has been displayed.
+Check your browser or ```curl localhost:8080``` to see if ```Hello World!``` has been displayed.

 # Scala and Play

-You should strongly consider using Scala and Play if you are interested in leveling up from Spring Boot/Java.
+You should strongly consider using Scala and Play if you are interested in leveling up from Spring and Java.
 You can still use Spring Data and other awesome Spring modules in Scala/Play.

 Installing Scala and sbt is simple: